Doctors Are Online Now

 Can a telehealth GP provide an urgent referral?

 Yes.
-If your condition is urgent but not a life-threatening emergency, a telehealth doctor can prioritize your referral.
+If your condition is urgent but not a life-threatening emergency, a telehealth doctor can prioritise your referral.
 For emergencies, always call 000 or visit an Emergency Department.
 Learn more about emergency vs GP care.

 Do I have to see a specific specialist?